AdobeDocs/creative-cloud-enterprise.en/help/max2020/acrobat-sign.md

 >[!VIDEO](https://video.tv.adobe.com/v/326801?hidetitle=true)

 **Description**
-Go from Word to PDF and send for signature with Adobe Sign
+Go from Word to PDF and send for signature with Adobe Sign.

 In this tutorial, you will learn how to:
 * Leverage the tools you use every day to send digital documents for signature